gavinlyonsrepo/ST7789_TFT_PICO/README.md

 3. The data array for 1 and 2 is created from image files using file data conversion tool [link](https://javl.github.io/image2cpp/)
 4. The data array for 3 and 5 is created from BMP files using file data conversion tool [link](https://notisrac.github.io/FileToCArray/)

-These functions will return error codes in event of an error.
+These functions will return an error code in event of an error.

 ## Hardware